 |Turbine Engine Theory|

 |Aircraft Reciprocating Engine Overhaul|

 |Aircraft Turbine Engine Repair and Overhaul|

 |Aircraft Propeller Systems|

 |Turbine Engine Installation and Operation|

-A total of 75 credits is required for the degree.
+A minimum of 72 credits is required for the degree.

 Program Student Learning Outcomes

 At the completion of this program, graduates will be able to: